the Ornithopter Society

 to locate seven people in the US and UK who shared his passion for

 flapping wings.
 He began publishing a newsletter, which allowed

-us to share ideas and help each other uncover the mysteries of flapping
+the small group to share ideas and help each other uncover the mysteries

-wing flight.
-In a short time, the Ornithopter Society grew to over
+of flapping wing flight.
+In a short time, the Ornithopter Society

 In 1992, Nathan